 Tip: Invest in platforms that can integrate seamlessly with one another to ensure efficiency and scalability.

-With over half of all web traffic coming from mobile devices, a mobile-friendly design is non-negotiable.- Ensure your website is responsive, loading quickly and displaying properly on all screen sizes.
+- Ensure your website is responsive, loading quickly and displaying properly on all screen sizes.

 - Test the usability of mobile apps to provide a smooth customer experience.